 Use #NationalBodyLanguageDay to share on social media.

 Blanca Cobb, internationally recognized body language expert and founder of TruthBlazer LLC founded National Body Language Day on the first Friday of every October to encourage people to understand each other through unspoken language.

-The Registrar at National Day Calendar proclaimed National Body Language Day to be observed annually in 2018.
+The Registrar at National Day Calendar proclaimed National Body Language Day in 2018 to be observed annually.